Vrba–Wetzler report: Distribution

 Kastner copied the German translation of the report to Géza Soós, a Hungarian Foreign Ministry official who ran a resistance group, writes Bauer.
 Soós gave it to József Éliás, head of the Good Shepherd Mission, and Éliás's secretary, Mária Székely, translated it into Hungarian and prepared six copies.
 These copies made their way to several Hungarian and church officials, including Miklós Horthy's daughter-in-law.
 Braham writes that this distribution occurred before 15 May.
-According to Bauer, Ernő Pető, a member of the Budapest Jewish Council, said he gave copies to Horthy's son; the papal nuntius Angelo Rotta; and the finance minister Lajos Reményi-Schneller.
+According to Bauer, Ernő Pető, a member of the Budapest Jewish Council, said he gave copies to Horthy's son; the papal nuncio Angelo Rotta; and the finance minister Lajos Reményi-Schneller.

 The Jewish Council in Budapest did hand the report out to individuals.
 The Hungarian biologist George Klein, as a teenager in Budapest, was working for the Jewish Council as a junior secretary at the time.
 One day in late May or early June, his boss, Dr. Zoltán Kohn, gave him a carbon copy of the report, and told him that he should tell only his closest family and friends about it.
 Klein told his uncle, a well-known physician, who "became so angry that he nearly hit me", and asked how he could believe such nonsense.
 It was the same with other relatives and friends.
 The older ones refused to believe it, while the younger ones believed it and wanted to act.
 When it came time for Klein to get on the train, he chose to run instead, and that saved his life.

 According to Gábor Havas, a member of the Hungarian resistance, Soos had also prepared English translations.
 In December, Soos made a daring escape in a stolen German airplane to help the report reach Allied lines, not knowing that it already happened.
 Curiously, OSS records of Soos's interrogation that have been made public do not mention the report.
 According to Soos's wife, Raoul Wallenberg was also trying to transport a copy to the interim Hungarian government in Debrecen when he disappeared.